 Table 4-2 includes the hazard assessment for each PCS and its hazards.
-Reassessment dates are only listed for those PCSs where an applied control is assessed as adequately controlled.
+Reassessment dates are only listed for those PCSs where an applied control is assessed as adequately controlling the PCS.

-Table 4-2 Assessment of PCS Hazards
+Table 4-2 Assessment of Potential Contamination Source Hazards

-Priority Rank PCS Name & No. Applied Control Description of Control Assessment Status Reassessment Date 122 Are Negligible Quantities (household chemicals) 1.<5 gallons/home of household chemicals 2.
-Chemicals are stored in smaller individual containers that if spilled would be absorbed onto soil particles and not reach groundwater.
-Combined amounts from 23 homes may not be negligible.
-Inadequately Controlled NA Residential Area (2-1, 3-1, 4- 1) Best Management Practices (fertilizer, pesticides, herbicides) 1.Unknown if BMPs are followed when applying fertilizers, pesticides, herbicides 2.Unknown 3.Unknown Inadequately Controlled NA Regulatory (septic system) No controls will prevent contamination from septic systems Inadequately Controlled NA Negligible Quantities (street runoff) 1.
-The local roads receive minimal local residential traffic and are not trucking routes.
+Priority Rank PCS Name & No. Applied Control Description of Control Assessment Status Reassessment Date Negligible Quantities (household chemicals) 1.<5 gallons/home of household chemicals 2.Chemicals are stored in smaller individual containers that if spilled would be absorbed onto soil particles and not reach groundwater.
+Combined amounts from 72 homes may not be negligible.
+Inadequately Controlled N/A 1 Residential Area (3-2, 4-2) Best Management Practices (fertilizer, pesticides, herbicides) 1.Unknown if BMPs are followed when applying fertilizers, pesticides, herbicides 2.Unknown 3.Unknown Inadequately Controlled N/A Regulatory (septic system) 1.No controls will prevent contamination from septic systems Inadequately Controlled N/A Negligible Quantities (street runoff) 1.The local roads receive very minimal local residential traffic and are not trucking routes.
 Residue left on the streets from traffic is very low.
-2. Any contaminants mixed in storm runoff would be very diluted and be retained in the first several feet of topsoil.
-Adequately Controlled 2021
+2.Any contaminants mixed in storm runoff would be very diluted and be retained in the first several feet of topsoil.
+Adequately Controlled 2023 2 Skyline Mountain Golf Course (2-1, 3-1, 4-1) Best Management Practices (fertilizers, pesticides, herbicides) 1.Pesticides, herbicides and fertilizers are applied according to manufacturer's specifications 2.Will continue 3.Manufacturer's application rates are such that most of the product is used on the surface Adequately Controlled 2023

-Numbered items in the Description of Control column correspond to the respective requirements for assessing a PCS as adequately controlled using Regulatory, Best Management Practice, Physical, and Negligible Quantity Controls as shown in Table 4-1 and as outlined in R309-600-10(2)(a) through (d).
+^{} Numbered items in the Description of Control column correspond to the respective requirements for assessing a PCS as adequately controlled using Regulatory, Best Management Practice, Physical, and Negligible Quantity Controls as shown in Table 4-1 and as outlined in R309-600-10(2)(a) through (d).